 The best gaming mouse overall

 Back in the Before Times of 2019, RPS readers voted the Logitech G502 as your favourite gaming mouse.
-And I agree!
-Other than a brief fling with a Razer Basilisk V2, I’ve been happily using a G502 Proteus Spectrum as my main gaming mouse for over four years now.
+Good choice - I use one almost every day as part of the main RPS test rig.
 There’s just something so wonderfully complete about it: a sweet blend of comfort, features and tactility, with plenty of opportunities for customisation.

 That extends from the removeable weights, which you can swap in and out to adjust how the G502 feels, to the support for multiple sensitivity/input/RGB lighting profiles.
 Speaking of which, the 11 programmable buttons and close to perfectly placed, ready to be pressed without straining a thumb but not intruding into normal digit-resting space.
 There’s even a satisfying robustness to their clicking action that you don’t always get elsewhere, even on Razer or SteelSeries’ best mice.